 Mortality on the waiting list is defined as the percentage of patients on a transplant center’s waiting list who die over a given period of time (six months, 12 months, 18 months) after being placed on the list.

 The median is the middle value in a series of numbers arranged in order from lowest to highest.
 Half of these numbers are higher than the median and half are lower.
 The median wait time for a liver transplant is a good reflection of actual patient experience as it is less likely to be affected by very short wait times (for example, one day) or very long wait times (for example, four years).

 One of the novel areas in which the program at Cincinnati Children’s excels is transplantation for pediatric liver tumors*.
-Since 2007, we have performed more transplants for pediatric liver tumors than any other program in North America (23 liver transplants between Jan.
-1, 2007, and April 20, 2012)**.
+Since 2007, we have performed more transplants for pediatric liver tumors than any other program in North America (28 liver transplants from January 2007 to May 2013)**.